JoeKnittel/joeknittel.github.io/_posts/2021-01-21-Getting-Started-with-Python-and-Jupyter-Lab.md

 # Coming Up

-The next post will be very much an extension of this post: We'll describe the components of our new working environment, then get right into creating our first Jupyter notebook.
+The next post will be very much an extension of this post: We'll describe the components of our new Jupyter Lab working environment, then get right into creating our first notebook.
+We'll then deploy the notebook in a self-contained execution environment.
+Tune in next time to find out what that means and why it's useful.